- Definition: What is car tuning?

 In air suspension, a shock absorber specially adapted to this kind of suspension and an air bellows replace the otherwise usual steel springs.
 In the tuning sector, the aim is to adjust the height of the car steplessly.
 This is often operated by a smartphone app or remote control.
 With tuning air suspensions, extreme lowering but also raising is possible.

 Thus, the air ride suspension cancels out the disadvantages of lowered cars.
 Because curbs are no longer an obstacle.
 The car is driven nice and low, and the suspension only increases in height when necessary.
 Air suspension systems have also gained popularity among tuners in Germany recently – also because many cars with air suspension modules drive like on clouds.

 Strut mounts and struts

-Especially for lowered cars, better strut mounts are recommended than those installed at the factory.
-They are usually made of high-strength aluminium and can be individually adjusted to the vehicle using various settings.
-In addition, improved strut mounts do not bounce as much as the standard parts.
+Especially for sporty cars with lowered suspension, better strut mounts are recommended than those installed at the factory.
+They are usually made of high-strength aluminium (Unibal) and can be individually adjusted to the vehicle using various settings.
+In addition, improved strut mounts work more precisely and convey a more direct driving feel.
 Due to a refined surface, they are usually also more stable.

-Dome struts are bolted transversely in the engine compartment and in the luggage compartment.
-The ends of the metal strut enclose the upper part of the strut.
-Here, too, the aim is to improve stability.
+Struts are bolted crosswise in the engine compartment and in the boot.
+The ends of the metal strut enclose the upper strut domes.
+The aim is to increase the stiffness of the body, or the “torsional stiffness” of the body.
 Installation is not difficult and material costs are manageable.
-Therefore, struts are one of the most effective tuning tools.
+Strut braces are therefore one of the most effective tuning tools.

 Rims and tyres